doctorfree/MusicPlayerPlus/markdown/mppdl.1.md

 is preferred then do not use the `-i` option to `mppdl` and perform the Beets import manually after the download completes.

+Import already downloaded songs into Beets with the `-I` option.
+Restrict the import to Bandcamp downloads with `mppdl -I bandcamp`, Soundcloud downloads with `mppdl -I soundcloud`, URL downloaded songs with `mppdl -I downloads`, and import all previously downloaded songs from Bandcamp, Soundcloud, or a URL with `mppdl -I`.

 ## OPTIONS

 **-a 'album'**